Aruba, Bonaire and Curaçao

 Other relevant resources:

-• The research aid Koloniale geschiedenis can also direct you to relevant archival material regarding Bonaire.
+• The Colonial History research aid of the National Archives of the Netherlands can also direct you to relevant archival material regarding Bonaire.

-The website Curaçao History provides a useful timeline that divides the history of the island into clear time periods, which can help you to focus your research.
+The website Curaçao Historyprovides a useful timeline that divides the history of the island into clear time periods, which can help you to focus your research.
 The National Archives of Curaçao has an extensive website with a wide range of information.

 Other relevant resources: